9 \(k\)-means clustering

 9.1 Examining results in 2D

-Figure 9.1 shows the results of \(k\)-means clustering on the 2D simple_clusters data and two variables of the penguins data.
+Figure 9.1 shows the result of \(k\)-means clustering on two examples: (a) the 2D simple_clusters data and (b) two variables of the penguins data.
 We can see that it works well when the clusters are spherical, but for the penguins data it fails because the shape of the clusters is elliptical.
 It actually makes a mistake that would not be made if we simply visually clustered: cluster 3 has grouped points across a gap, a divide that visually we would all agree should form a separation.

 library(mulgar)